How to Get Rid of Sciatica Pain: Solutions from Back Experts

 How sciatica is diagnosed

 If your symptoms suggest sciatica, your doctor will do a physical exam to check your strength, reflexes, and sensation.
 A test called a straight leg raise can also test for sciatica, Dr. Regan says.
 How it’s done: Patients lie face up on the floor, legs extended, and the clinician slowly lifts one leg up.
-At a certain point, it may trigger sciatica symptoms.
+At a certain point, it may trigger sciatica symptoms, specifically pain, numbness, or tingling shoot down the leg to the foot.
 (The test can also be done sitting down.)

 Depending on how severe the pain is and how long you’ve had symptoms, doctors may also do some scans (MRI or CT) on your spine to figure out what’s causing the sciatica and how many nerve roots are impacted.